TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 <your_user>=#
 ```

-Because Postgres.app has configured trusted authentication for all local connections, we don't need to set up any authentication for our local development environment.
+Because Postgres.app has configured trusted authentication for all local connections, we don't need to set up any password authentication for our local development environment.
 Just remember that your `role_name` is the user that appears in the `psql` prompt above.

 ### Creating a Rails application backed by PostgreSQL